hoodiehq-archive/my-first-hoodie/README.md

 Creating a new Hoodie App
 ============================

-    # this will take a while
+before installing, make sure $NODE_PATH is set (path might eventually differ for you)

+    $ echo $NODE_PATH
+    /usr/local/lib/node_modules

+then install with:

     $ npm install -g local-tld
     $ brew install https://raw.github.com/janl/homebrew/1696ae6e52d4dc3f8d4c9967f037750e52de0d6d/Library/Formula/hoodie.rb
     $ hoodie new myappname

+That created a folder "myappname".
+You are done.
+Start the app:

     $ cd myappname
     $ npm start

-    # follow instructions, then open http://myappname.dev
+Now follow instructions, your browser should automatically open http://myappname.dev

 Once your app is running, you can access your app's couch at `http://couch.myapp.dev` and your app's admin backend at `http://admin.myapp.dev`